GuildCrafts/core-data-structures/CONTRACT.md

 ### Sources

-Most of the below was shamelessly borrowed from Wikipedia and these libraries:
+Most of the above was shamelessly borrowed from Wikipedia and these libraries:

 - [datastructures-js](https://github.com/eyas-ranjous/datastructures-js)
 - [singly-linked-list](https://www.npmjs.com/package/singly-linked-list)